eshan-292/PSP-Network/README.md

 (g) p, on receiving c, adds it to its available chunks.
 It checks if it now has the complete file.
 If not, it repeats steps 5.a-5.g.

-Explicitly handled packet loss in case of UDP commuication owing to its unreliability.
+Explicitly handled packet loss in case of UDP communication owing to its unreliability.